Cook County is named after Major Michael Cook who was killed during the Civil War.

 Contractor: Bowe-Burke Company of Duluth

 Description: The building faces east and is a two story buff colored brick and concrete structure.
+The building is located on spacious landscaped grounds on the north side of the center of the city.
 The building has Iconic columns supporting a cornice on the east with central bays recessed behind the columns in a sort of loggia above and covered porch below.
 The building sits on a hill overlooking Lake Superior.
 The building was renovated in 1997 to 1998.
-On the west side is the old one story jail.
+On the north side is the old one story County Jail.

 Note: The first courthouse was designed by O A Norman and built by Saul & Skinner in 1889.
 The cost of construction of the present courthouse was $60,000.